Suriyakala10/zoho_selenium/README.md

 # zoho_selenium
-Zoho Selenium Tests (This project is created part of the coding exercise for Zoho Show).
+Zoho Selenium Tests (This project has been created part of the coding exercise for Zoho Show).

 The test runner framework used is TestNG.
 The stable version Selenium/WebDriver is used for creating the test cases for Web Appication.
 Refer ./pom.xml file for dependencies.